-Things can get warm fast when your air conditioner won't turn on in the Wasatch Front region.
-Thankfully, Barlow Service Experts is here to help you keep your cool, even when your AC isn't starting properly.
-Here are eight possible reasons why your air conditioner won't turn on and how to fix them.
+Things can get stuffy fast when your air conditioner won’t turn on in the U.S..
+Thankfully, Service Experts Heating, Air Conditioning & Plumbing is here to help you remain cool, even when your AC isn’t functioning properly.
+Here are eight possible reasons why your air conditioner won’t turn on and how to fix them.

 1) Check the Thermostat

-The easy explanation for your AC not turning on is a thermostat malfunction.
-Double check your thermostat is on, set to "cool," and that the temperature is set to a few degrees lower than the normal ambient temperature of your home.
+The simplest explanation for your AC not turning on is a thermostat problem.
+Check to ensure your thermostat is on, set to “cool,” and that the temperature is set to a few degrees cooler than the normal ambient temperature of your home.
 You may also need to replace the batteries.
-If that doesn't solve the issue, the temperature sensor in the thermostat could be inaccurate.
-A thermostat that can't read the desired temperature could stop your air conditioner from turning on.
-Once you've learned that the thermostat is malfunctioning, it's time to replace it.
-If you can't decide on a thermostat that's right for your residence, speak with an Expert to help determine the best choice.
+If that doesn’t take care of the issue, the temperature sensor in the thermostat may be inaccurate.
+A thermostat that can’t read the set temperature could stop your air conditioner from turning on.
+Once you’ve verified that the thermostat is broken, it’s time to replace it.
+If you can’t decide on a thermostat that’s right for your residence, speak with an Expert to help determine the best choice.

 2) Check the Air Filter

 Your air filter should be changed every 30-60 days at minimum.
-You should change them more often depending on the number of pets and people living in your home, in addition to the local air pollution levels close to your residence.
-A dirty air filter can restrict airflow, causing your air conditioner to freeze and not turn on.
+You should change them more often depending on the number of pets and people living in your home, and the local air pollution levels close to your residence.
+A dirty air filter can affect airflow, causing your air conditioner to freeze and not turn on.

-If your air filter appears dirty or you can't think of the last time you changed it, it's time to install a new one.
+If your air filter seems dirty or you can’t think of the last time you changed it, it’s time to replace it with a new one.
 If your AC was frozen, wait for it to thaw after changing the filter before turning it back on.

 3) Check the Circuit Breaker

-Open the electrical panel inside your home and try to see if the circuit breaker connected to your air conditioner is tripped.
-You can identify if the breaker is tripped if the switch has moved to the "OFF" position.
-To resolve this issue, simply flip the breaker so that it's in the "ON" position.
+Open the electrical panel inside your home and check to see if the circuit breaker connected to your air conditioner is tripped.
+You can identify if the breaker is tripped if the switch has flipped to the “OFF” position.
+To resolve this issue, simply flip the breaker so that it’s in the “ON” position.

-If your AC continues to trip the breaker after correcting this issue, you might have a serious problem and should contact the Experts at Barlow Service Experts to prevent it from damaging your home or air conditioner.
+If your AC continues to trip the breaker after fixing this issue, you could have a serious problem and should call the Experts at Service Experts Heating, Air Conditioning & Plumbing to prevent it from damaging your home or air conditioner.

 4) Check the Indoor Shutoff Switch

-Often mistaken for a light switch, if your AC won't turn on, the indoor shutoff switch may have been flipped on accident.
-These switches are typically placed near your furnace, in a closet, crawl space or attic.
-Once you locate the shutoff switch, make sure it's in the "OFF" position.
-If so, you’ll need to turn it back on.
-It's always a smart idea to label this switch to keep anyone from mistakenly turning it off.
+Often mistaken for a light switch, if your AC won’t turn on, the indoor shutoff switch might have been flipped unintentionally.
+These switches are often placed near your furnace, in a closet, crawl space or attic.
+Once you find the shutoff switch, check to see if it’s in the “OFF” position.
+If so, simply turn it back on.
+It’s always a helpful idea to label this switch to stop anyone from mistakenly switching it off.

 5) Check the Outdoor Shutoff Switch

-When your air conditioner won't turn on, it could simply need to be reset.
+When your air conditioner won’t turn on, it could simply need to be reset.
 Not all ACs have a reset button, so first verify if your unit does.
-If you can find the reset button, move it before going to turn your AC on again.
-If you can't reach the reset button, manually reset your air conditioner by turning your thermostat off for five to 10 minutes before turning it back on again.
+If you can find the reset button, push it before attempting to turn your AC on again.
+If you can’t locate the reset button, manually reset your air conditioner by shutting your thermostat off for five to 10 minutes before turning it back on again.

 7) Inspect the AC for Ice Buildup

-Look over the air conditioner for any ice buildup either on or inside the unit.
+Inspect the air conditioner for any icy buildup either on or inside the unit.
 If you find ice on your machine, you need to wait for it to defrost before attempting to start the unit or you risk damaging the AC.
-Though there are various reasons you might see ice on your air conditioner, it's always best to call Barlow Service Experts for a consultation to keep further damage from occurring.
+Though there are various reasons you could see ice on your air conditioner, it’s always preferable to call Service Experts Heating, Air Conditioning & Plumbing for a consultation to prevent further damage from occurring.

 8) Ensure the Condensate Drain Isn't Clogged

-If you don't see ice on the air conditioner, the condensate drain could be backed up.
-When clogged, your AC won't turn on as a safety precaution.
-To resolve the issue, clean the drain line trying suction from a wet/dry vac.
-Verify that you've resolved the blockage by pouring a small amount of clear water and watching it flow out.
-For severe clogs, it could be best to call the Experts.
+If you don’t see ice on the air conditioner, the condensate drain could be backed up.
+When clogged, your AC won’t turn on as a safety precaution.
+To resolve the issue, clean the drain line with suction from a wet/dry vac.
+Check that you’ve resolved the blockage by pouring a small amount of clear water and watching it flow out.
+For particularly tough clogs, it might be best to call the Experts.

-AC Still Won't Turn On?
-Call Barlow Service Experts!
+AC Still Won’t Turn On?
+Call Service Experts Heating, Air Conditioning & Plumbing!

-There's no reason to suffer without air conditioning—contact your local HVAC Experts in the Wasatch Front region to help discover why your AC won't turn on.
-Our well- trained technicians can diagnose why your unit isn't working, and complete a repair or install a replacement.
-And with Barlow Service Experts, your satisfaction is guaranteed!*
+There’s no reason to suffer without air conditioning—reach out to your local HVAC Experts in the U.S. to help resolve why your AC won’t turn on.
+Our well- trained technicians can troubleshoot why your unit isn’t working, and complete a repair or install a replacement.
+And with Service Experts Heating, Air Conditioning & Plumbing, your satisfaction is guaranteed!*